StukFi/opendata/README.md

 graph showing time series data for the selected measurement site.
 Panning the graph causes it to automatically load in more data for the visible dates if available.
-The graph supports multiple ways of interaction, including panning zooming, and range selection.
+The graph supports multiple ways of interaction, including panning, zooming, and range selection.

 The map legend, located at the bottom of the application,